Bus Riley's Back in Town: Production

-According to American film historian James Robert Parish, the reason for the plot changes to the movie were at the insistence of Ann-Margaret.
+According to American film historian James Robert Parish, plot changes to the movie were made at the insistence of Ann-Margaret.
 Parish explained the changes were made because she wanted to "be made the movie's focal point instead of newcomer Michael Parks."
 And when Inge found out about it, he "was so disgusted with the end results", he demanded his name be removed from the credits, and instead, the pseudonym Walter Gage was substituted for the screenwriter.
 Parish also noted that the movie turned out to be a box-office flop.

-The director, Harvey Hart recalls that the reason the movie was "butchered", was because after a sneak preview in a big theatre, where they handed out questionnaire cards, the audience members who had been invited to the screening were saying "idiotic things on the cards."
+The director, Harvey Hart, recalls that the movie was "butchered' because after a sneak preview in a big theatre, at which handed out questionnaire cards were handed out, the audience members who had been invited to the screening were saying "idiotic things on the cards."
 He went on to say the movie was "absolutely butchered because of those cards."
 He also criticized the studio executives for acting "like children", for even paying attention to the negative opinions on the questionnaire cards, instead of having an opinion for themselves.